ycrc/ycrc.github.io/docs/clusters-at-yale/applications/index.md

 - Pre-compiles binaries
 - Make/Cmake
-- Create Containers and port Docker to the clusters - [Singularity](guides/singularity)
+- [Singularity](guides/singularity): create containers and port Docker containers to the clusters

 We provide [guides for certain software packages and languages](guides) as well.